Redaguoti

 Here are the first 23 rows of the single-column table you just created.

-Screenshot of the calendar you created with the DAX expression.
+Screenshot of calendar table created with DAX expression.

 5. Now select Model view on the left.

-6. Drag the Date field from the financials table to the Date field in the Calendar table to join the tables, and create a relationship between them.
+6. Drag the Date field from the financials table to the Date field in the Calendar table to join the tables and create a relationship between them.
+In the New relationship dialog that opens, select Save to apply the selections that Power BI automatically filled in for you.

 Screenshot of relationship between Date fields.